leezhenghui/calltracer/README.md

 `CallTracer` is an instrument tool, which is able to be linked to a C/C++ program via shared lib, then record the program call stack history, as well as show up the call stack via mutiples vitualization ways, including: seqdiag, diagrams and flamegraph.

 It supports exectuable ELF, static libraries, shared libraries and dynamic-loading libraries.
 The primary goal for this tool is to provide a easy/firendly way for native(C/C++) program debugging.
-In the meanwhile, it is also a efficent instrument to to help programmer taking a closer look at a overall of large program and firgure out how the program work in the details.  instead of via step-by-step debuger.
-Notable, turn on the trace will introduce significant performance impact,  please avoid using it on a production environment.
+In the meanwhile, it is also an efficent utility to help programmer taking a closer look at a large program and firgure out how the program work in the details, without need a step-by-step debugger.

+Notable, turning on the func-trace will introduce significant performance impact,  please avoid using it on a production environment.

 ## Prerequisite